June 18, 2008; Checked April 10 2020

 3. Rapid response to questions

 Providing feedback to learners can be very time-consuming.
 In an effort to provide feedback, but also to save time, systems with automated feedback, embedded feedback, are available.
 Some of these systems are proving to be excellent and effective, as in the example of using rich feedback in quizzes in large introductory biology classes (Cooper, et al. 2007).
-These systems are essentially static resources such as books and websites that seem interactive by programmed interactions.
-So these systems work well if students are aware of how they are designed and the purpose of the systems.
+These systems are essentially static resources that seem interactive by programmed interactions.
+These systems work well if students are aware of how they are designed and the purpose of the systems.
 Students must understand that personal feedback and a relationship with a live faculty member occurs outside the quizzing system itself.

 4. Provide feedback that is personal and formative for learning

 The best feedback is personal and formative for learning.
-Effective feedback assumes that the faculty is actually reading, or listening and then analyzing and reflecting on the work and ideas of the student.
-Personal feedback means that you the faculty member are getting to know the student — as a person and as a mind — and that you are helping to shape and challenge the learning of the student.
+Effective feedback assumes that an instructor is reading, or listening and then analyzing and reflecting on the work and ideas of the student.
+Personal feedback means that you the instructor are getting to know the student — as a person and as a mind — and that you are helping to shape and challenge the learning of the student.
 This type of feedback creates long-lasting and satisfying links and connection.
 No wonder that feedback is an element of student satisfaction and loyalty.

 I imagine that you have stories where feedback to a student has made “all the difference” in someone’s life or learning.
 Please share your good stories with us as well.